-- 1. In reverse sequential order (as indicated on the heat sink), loosen the four captive screws that secure the heat sink to the system board. - 2.
+- 1. In reverse sequential order, loosen the four (4>3>2>1) captive screws that secure the heat sink to the system board. - 2.
 Lift the heat sink off the system board.

-Installing the heat sink
+Installing the heat sink without discrete graphics

 If you are replacing a component, remove the existing component before performing the installation procedure.